 There are also stories and examples of real life application, a prayer followed with a question for reflection, and a challenge to help you live out these verses and start thriving at this whole intentional motherhood thing!

-You can complete this short study alone, or maybe with a couple of friends or even a women’s group!
+You could complete this short study alone, or maybe with a couple of friends or even a women’s group!

 Day 1| Proverbs 31:26